trumario/Sigma-stellar-academy.github.io/README.md

     <div class="container">
         <div class="section" id="overview">
             <h2>Welcome to Physics!</h2>
             <p>This year-long (36-week) physics curriculum is designed for 13- and 15-year-old students to explore physics through hands-on experiments, real-world connections, and fun projects.
-It covers motion, energy, waves, and electricity, with activities tailored to each age group.</p>
+It covers motion, energy, waves, and electricity, with activities tailored to each age group.
+Also, check out our <a href="./Chemistry.html">Chemistry Curriculum</a> for more exciting science adventures!</p>
             <p><strong>Goals</strong>: Build a strong physics foundation, spark curiosity, and develop scientific thinking.</p>
             <p><strong>How to Use This Guide</strong>:
                 <ul>